yeslogic/prince-docs/docs/paged.md

         }
     }
 ```
 This example only works when a page name is used only once within a document, such as for the preface of a document (documents only have one preface).
-If you wish to apply a style to the first page of every chapter then you must use the [`prince-page-group`](css-props.md#prop-prince-page-group) property to create *page groups*:
+If you wish to apply a style to the first page of every chapter then you must use the [`-prince-page-group`](css-props.md#prop-prince-page-group) property to create *page groups*:

 ```
     div.chapter {
         page: chapter;
         break-before: right;
-        prince-page-group: start;
+        -prince-page-group: start;
     }
     @page chapter {
         @bottom {